mnki598/AMR-Dynamic-Control-Global-Path-Planning-and-Trajectory-Tracking-Across-Three-Robot-Platforms/README.md

 Fully reproducible MATLAB simulation

 This framework serves as a baseline for mobile robot navigation, and can be extended to differential-drive robots, dynamic obstacles, or higher-level planners (e.g., MPC or sampling-based methods).

+# Skid-Steer Robot Dynamics and Trajectory Tracking Control

+This repository implements a dynamic model and control framework for a skid-steer (differential-drive) mobile robot performing trajectory tracking in the plane.
+The system combines kinematic planning, body-frame error feedback, and dynamic torque control with feedforward compensation.

+## 1. System Overview

+The robot is modeled as a planar rigid body with state variables:

+Pose:
+𝜂 =[𝑥,𝑦,𝜓]^𝑇
+Body velocities:
+ζ=[u,v,r]^𝑇

+where
+u and v are the body-frame linear velocities and r is the yaw rate.
+The robot is controlled through wheel forces, which are mapped to a body wrench.

+### The framework supports:

+Nonholonomic skid-steer constraints

+Dynamic control (mass + Coriolis effects)

+Acceleration feedforward for improved tracking

+## 2. Reference Trajectory

+A circular trajectory is used as the reference:

+Constant radius

+Constant angular speed

+Analytically defined position, velocity, and acceleration

+This allows exact feedforward terms for both velocity and acceleration, enabling high-accuracy tracking evaluation.

+## 3. Kinematics

+The relationship between body velocities and inertial motion is:

+𝜂˙= J(ψ)ζ
+where
+J(ψ) is the standard rotation matrix mapping body-frame velocities to the world frame.

+Tracking errors are transformed into the body frame, which simplifies controller design and respects the robot’s motion constraints.

+## 4. Dynamic Model
+The robot dynamics are expressed as:
+𝐷(𝜁)𝜁˙+𝑛_𝑣(𝜁) = 𝜏
+where:
+D is the inertia matrix

+𝑛_𝑣 represents Coriolis and centripetal terms τ=[τx,τy,τψ]^𝑇 is the commanded body wrench

+This model captures the essential physics of skid-steer motion without relying on wheel slip models.

+## 5. Control Architecture

+The controller follows a two-layer structure:

+Outer Loop – Kinematic Tracking

+Computes desired body velocities based on:

+Reference trajectory feedforward

+Proportional feedback on body-frame pose error

+For skid-steer motion:

+Lateral velocity is constrained to zero

+Lateral position error is mapped into yaw correction

+### Inner Loop – Dynamic Control
+A PD controller with feedforward acceleration computes the required wrench:

+𝜏 = 𝐷(𝜁˙𝑟𝑒𝑓+𝐾𝑑(𝜁_𝑑𝑒𝑠−𝜁))+𝑛_𝑣
+​
+This structure improves tracking performance and reduces steady-state errors, especially during curved motion.

+## 6. Wheel Force Allocation
+The commanded body wrench is mapped to individual wheel inputs using a wheel configuration matrix: 𝜅=Γ^(−1)𝜏

+where
+𝜅=[𝐹1,𝐹2,𝐹3,𝐹4]^𝑇

+ represents wheel forces.
+This enables analysis of actuator-level behavior during trajectory execution.

+## 7. Simulation and Visualization

+The simulation includes:

+Numerical integration of robot dynamics

+Real-time animation of robot motion

+Comparison between reference and actual trajectories

+Performance metrics are visualized through:

+Pose and velocity plots

+Body-frame and world-frame tracking errors

+Control wrench and wheel force histories

+## 8. Key Features

+Full dynamic skid-steer model

+Body-frame error feedback (control-oriented)

+Optional acceleration feedforward

+Nonholonomic constraint enforcement

+Wheel-level force computation

+Fully self-contained MATLAB simulation

+## 9. Applications

+This framework serves as a foundation for:

+Skid-steer and differential-drive robots

+Dynamic trajectory tracking research

+Extension to adaptive, robust, or nonlinear control

+Integration with planners (A*, MPC, etc.)